drlellinger/thunderbird-policies/CODE_OF_CONDUCT.md

  advances
 * Trolling, insulting/derogatory comments, and personal or political attacks
 * Public or private harassment
+* Republishing the content of this repository without the maintainers' consent
 * Publishing others' private information, such as a physical or electronic address, without explicit permission
 * Other conduct which could reasonably be considered inappropriate in a